 In 1990 the National Science Board, which oversees NSF, approved LIGO construction, and in 1991 Congress appropriated LIGO's first year of funding.
 In 1992 Hanford, Washington and Livingston, Louisiana were chosen as the sites for LIGO's interferometers, and a cooperative agreement for the management of LIGO was signed between NSF and Caltech.
-In 1994 Caltech's Barry Barish was appointed LIGO Director.
+In 1994 Caltech's Barry Barish was appointed the principal investigator for LIGO, and in 1997, the LIGO Director.
+He served in both roles through 2005.
 Barish organized LIGO's construction phase, then oversaw construction of its facilities (1994-1998) and then the installation and commissioning of LIGO's initial interferometers (1999-2002) and its first few gravitational wave searches (2002-2005).

-In 1997, with the facilities construction nearly finished, Barish conceived and led a major change in LIGO's organization - its split into two entities: (1) The LIGO Laboratory at Caltech, MIT, Hanford and Livingston, responsible for LIGO operations and advanced interferometer R&D, and (2) the LIGO Scientific Collaboration (LSC), responsible for organizing and coordinating LIGO's technical and scientific research and data analysis, and for expanding LIGO to include scientists elsewhere, beyond Caltech and MIT.
+In 1997, with the facilities construction nearly finished, Barish conceived and led a major change in LIGO's organization - establishing two entities: (1) The LIGO Laboratory at Caltech, MIT, Hanford and Livingston, responsible for LIGO operations and advanced interferometer R&D, and (2) the LIGO Scientific Collaboration (LSC), responsible for organizing and coordinating LIGO's technical and scientific research and data analysis, and for expanding LIGO to include scientists elsewhere, beyond Caltech and MIT.

-In 2016 the LSC Collaboration has grown to include approximately 1000 scientists at approximately 75 institutions in 15 nations.
-Barish appointed Weiss as the LSC's first spokesperson (1997-2003); in subsequent years, Weiss has been succeeded by elected spokespersons: Peter Saulson (Syracuse University 2003-2007), David Reitze (University of Florida 2007-2011), and then Gabriela González (Louisiana State University 2011-).
-Barish was succeeded as LIGO Director by Stan Whitcomb (acting director, 2005-2006) and Jay Marx
+In 2017 the LSC Collaboration has grown to include approximately 1200 scientists at approximately 100 institutions in 19 nations.
+Barish appointed Weiss as the LSC's first spokesperson (1997-2003); in subsequent years, Weiss has been succeeded by elected spokespersons: Peter Saulson (Syracuse University 2003-2007), David Reitze (University of Florida 2007-2011), Gabriela González (Louisiana State University 2011-2017), and then David

-(2006-2011), who led LIGO through the end of the initial interferometer era, and then by David Reitze (now at Caltech, 2011-) in the advanced interferometer era.
+Shoemaker (2017-).
+Barish was succeeded as LIGO Director by Stan Whitcomb (acting director, 2005-2006) and Jay Marx (2006-2011), who led LIGO through the end of the initial interferometer era, and then by David Reitze (now at Caltech, 2011-) in the advanced interferometer era.

-In 2007 the LSC established a collaboration with the European VIRGO project - a collaboration of CNRS (France), INFN (Italy), NIKHEF (Netherlands), POGRAW (Poland), and RMKI (Hungary) that had constructed and was operating a long initial interferometer in Cascina, Italy.
-The LSC and VIRGO scientists combine and jointly analyze all data that come from their interferometers.
-The combined data, American and European, will improve measurements of source locations on the sky and improve confidence in detected waves.
+In 2007 the LSC established a collaboration with the European Virgo project - a collaboration of CNRS (France), INFN (Italy), NIKHEF (Netherlands), POGRAW (Poland), and RMKI (Hungary) that had constructed and was operating a long initial interferometer in Cascina, Italy.
+The LSC and Virgo scientists combine and jointly analyze all data that come from their interferometers.
+The combined data, American and European, improves measurements of source locations on the sky and improve confidence in detected waves.

-Using the initial LIGO interferometers, the LSC carried out a sequence of gravitational wave searches, partly in collaboration with VIRGO, with ever improving sensitivities (from minimum strain noise of 10^{-19} in 2002 to design sensitivity, 1.5 x10-22, in 2010).
+Using the initial LIGO interferometers, the LSC carried out a sequence of gravitational wave searches, partly in collaboration with Virgo, with ever improving sensitivities (from minimum strain noise of 10^{-19} in 2002 to design sensitivity, 1.5 x10-22, in 2010).
 In 2005-2010 the initial LIGO searches placed astrophysically interesting limits on gravitational wave sources, but did not find any waves.

 In the 2000s, in parallel with these initial searches, the LIGO Laboratory planned and prepared for the next generation, advanced interferometers.
 In 2008 NSF funded the construction of the advanced interferometers ("Advanced LIGO").
 In 2008-2010 the components for Advanced LIGO were constructed by the LIGO Laboratory, with significant contributions from the Scottish and German GEO Collaboration and the Australian ACIGA collaboration.
 After installation and commissioning in 2010-2014, the advanced interferometer at Livingston achieved "first lock" (began to operate) in May 2014 and within several months its sensitivity exceeded that of the initial interferometers.
 Hanford followed with first lock and better-than-initial sensitivity in early 2015.
-By September 2015 both interferometers had reached minimum noise level of 7 x 10^{-23} and had made improvements of a factor 10 or more over initial LIGO at low frequencies, and the LIGO and VIRGO scientists together were analyzing the LIGO data.
+By September 2015 both interferometers had reached minimum noise level of 7 x 10^{-23} and had made improvements of a factor 10 or more over initial LIGO at low frequencies, and the LIGO and Virgo scientists together were analyzing the LIGO data.